Bruin-Dev/Intelygenz/README.md

 - If it is a new service, all the terraform code to deploy it should be present.
 - Developers should take care of notify the devops/tech lead of putting in the pipeline env any environment variable needed in the pipeline's execution.

-## Custom packages

-Custom packages are developed using the same branching name and workflow that is used in other pieces of the project.
-Custom packages are:
-    - Wrappers of other packages to adapt them to our needs
-    - SDKs or clients from 3rd party providers

-Since they are going to be used among various microservices it is important not to duplicate their code, in order to ease the maintenance of them.

-For the IDE to detect changes in custompackages, you need to uninstall & reinstall them via pip in your virtualenvs.

-If changes are going to be persistent, remember to test them and change the version depending on the changes made.
-[Check semver](https://semver.org/) for that.

-### Creation and testing

-For a wrapper of other package (I.E: httpclient parametrized for some provider) test are **mandatory**.
-If the package is a SDK provided by a 3rd party and will be used "as it is", no testing is needed.
-If there are any new development to create a specific wrapper for an SDK provided, test are **mandatory** for that part.

-To add an specific SDK for a 3rd party (I.E: VMWare's Velocloud), just add the SDK folder to the custompackages/ directory.

-To add a wrapper for a library:
-    - Create a package inside custompackages/igz/packages/ named mypackage
-    - Create a test folder under custompackages/igz/tests/mypackage
-    - Add your dependencies to custompackages/setup.py in the `REQUIRES` list.
-    - Replicate file and folder structure in both folders.
-    - Add config test variables under custompackages/igz/config/testconfig

-### Import and installation in microservices

-Add `../custompackages/packagename` to the microservice's requirements.txt file

-Make sure the dockerfile copies the custompackages directory to the container.

-**VERY IMPORTANT: If the microservice is using any custompackages, change any line related with them after each pip freeze for a relative import.
-I.E: If you are using velocloud package, change `velocloud==3.2.19` line to `../custompackages/velocloud`**

-### Changes and debugging

-If any change it's performed in a custom package, it must be uninstalled from the virtual environment and reinstalled with pip.

-To debug with PyCharm, you must put the breakpoint **in the copy in site-packages** of the custompackage.
-To find that files, cntrl + right click on the in a call in your code of the function you want to debug.

 # Running the project

 This tutorial assumes Ubuntu 18.04 - it might work in other versions of Ubuntu though, but hasn't been tested.